kdszafranski/druidsduelprototype/README.md

 # Credits

-All programming and artwork by Kris Szafranski.
+All game design, programming, and artwork by [Kris Szafranski](https://github.com/kdszafranski).
 The basic architecture is based on code from Jacob Seidelin's book, HTML5 Games: Creating Fun with HTML5, CSS3, and WebGL.

-SFX contain some copyrighted material though it has been altered.
+Some sound effects are based on copyrighted material though the files have been modified from the originals.

-The music was composed by Troy Strand and reflects the final original score.
+The music was composed by [Troy Strand](http://www.yellowchordaudio.com/) and reflects the final original score.

 # License